Smartpero/ML_Projects/README.md

-# webscraping
+# stock_scraper
-To implement web scraping projects during machine learning cohort hosted by AI Saturdays Lagos
+To implement web scraping on stock market data